10 Worst Dinner Habits Causing You to Gain Weight, Says Science

 When it comes to your dinner, size does matter.

-Think about it: if you eat on a bigger plate, your food looks smaller, so it's much easier to overload your plate.
-If you eat on a smaller plate though, the food serving seems to be larger, as the food is filling up the entire plate, which tricks your mind into thinking you're about to eat a whole lot more than you actually are.
-So make sure you're sticking with smaller plates to help keep your portions under control!
+Think about it: If you eat on a bigger plate, your food looks smaller, so it's much easier to overload on calories.
+If you eat on a smaller plate, the serving size seems to be larger because the food fills up the entire plate.
+This tricks your mind into thinking you're about to eat more.
+Make sure you're sticking with smaller plates to help keep those portions under control!

 You're overdressing your salads.

-Having a side salad along with your dinner is a great way to get your veggies in and eating it before your main course is a clever way to get you fuller faster so you'll end up eating smaller portions of your main course.
+Having a side salad with dinner is a great way to get in your veggies, and eating it before your main course is a clever way to fill up so that you end up eating a smaller portion of your main course.
 A win-win!
-But the dressing you're lathering up your lettuce with could be problematic, along with the amount you're using.
-If you're not sticking to the recommended portion size and you're using a dressing that is filled with added sugar and questionable ingredients, you're making that side dish instantly unhealthy.
+But the dressing that you choose to lather up your lettuce with may be problematic.
+If you're don't stick to the recommended portion size or select a dressing that's filled with added sugar and questionable ingredients, those extra veggies instantly become unhealthy.

 You're eating too fast.

-It's no secret that when dinner rolls around, you're hungry and ready to eat.
-There's a chance you end up eating faster, which makes it harder to notice exactly how much you're eating.
-One study in the Journal of the American Dietetic Association actually found that slow eaters who took their time are 66 fewer calories per meal, compared to those who are a lot faster.
-It's best to slow things down and take your time, as you might just end up getting fuller quicker than you may think.
+When dinner rolls around, you're hungry and ready to eat.
+If you eat fast, it makes it harder to notice exactly how much you're eating.
+One study in the Journal of the American Dietetic Association found that slow eaters who took their time ate 66 fewer calories per meal.
+So slow things down, and take your time—you might just end up getting fuller faster than you think.

 You're eating in front of the TV.

-Chowing down on the dinner you just made in front of the TV might seem like a harmless way to unwind, but it's far from it.
-Eating in front of the television is essentially distracted eating and you can end up eating more when you're distracted.
+Chowing down on dinner in front of the TV might seem like a harmless way to unwind, but it's far from it.
+Eating in front of the TV is essentially distracted eating, and you may end up eating more if you're distracted.

-A study published in the journal Food Quality and Preference found that the participants who were distracted by white noise via headphones were less aware of the sound of the food they were eating.
-This caused them to eat more compared to the participants who could hear the food they were eating, as they didn't have the white-noise creating headphones on.
+A study published in the journal Food Quality and Preference found that participants who were distracted by white noise via headphones were less aware of the sound of the food they were eating.
+This caused them to eat more compared to the participants who could hear the food they were eating.

 You're not rinsing canned foods.

-There is nothing wrong with adding canned vegetables and beans to your dinner.
-You just want to make sure you're prepping them the right way.
-You'll notice that canned foods are filled with a liquid.
-If you don't drain those veggies or beans and give them a rinse, you can end up adding unnecessary sodium and extra starches to your meal.
+There's nothing wrong with adding canned vegetables and beans to your dinner, but make sure you're prepping them the right way.
+Canned foods are filled with liquids.
+If you don't drain those veggies or beans and give them a rinse, you'll wind up adding unnecessary sodium and extra starches to your meal.

 You're not drinking water.

-It's no secret that sodas and other sweetened beverages are never an ideal drink choice.
-So that's why it's important to sip on water not only alongside your meal but before it, too.
-One study found that drinking water half an hour before eating a main meal such as dinner helps with weight loss.
+Sodas and other sweetened beverages are never an ideal beverage choice.
+That's why it's important to sip on water not only while you eat but also before you ever pick up your fork.
+One study found that drinking water half an hour before eating a main meal like dinner aids weight loss.
 Who knew a little H2O could do so much good?!

 You're not eating at the right time.

-Yes, it does matter when you eat dinner.
-If you end up working late and eating dinner late, there's a good chance you're going to crash and fall asleep not too long after with your belly full.
+Yes, what time you eat dinner matters.
+If you end up working late and eating later, there's a good chance you're going to crash and fall asleep not too long after with your belly full.
 That's not the best move!

-Overall, it's much healthier for you to eat dinner at an earlier time and not that close to when you're heading off to sleep.
-If you really want to make sure you're staying healthy all day long, you'll want to avoid these bad breakfast habits that are ruining your day.
+Overall, it's much healthier to eat dinner well in advance of bedtime.
+If you really want to make sure you stay healthy all day long, you'll want to avoid these bad breakfast habits that are ruining your day.